rachsmithcodes/rachsmith.com/src/content/notes/do-what-you-say.md

 ---
-title: "Do what you say you're going to do"
+title: Do what you say you're going to do
 slug: do-what-you-say
-added: 2022-11-23 09:28
+added: 2022-11-22T23:28:00.000Z
-updated: 2022-11-23 09:28
+updated: 2022-11-22T23:28:00.000Z
-tags: [work, productivity]
+excerpt: >-
-excerpt: If you want to impress people you work with/for, do what you say you're going to do.
+  If you want to impress people you work with/for, do what you say you're going to do.
 publish: true
+tags:
+  - work
+  - productivity
 ---

 If you want to impress people you work with/for, do what you say you're going to do.
 Be reliable and deliver what you have promised (almost) every time.